umasreeakula/website_funnel_analysis/README.md

 There are five tables: a table for each page with the user ID and a flag indicating the user visited the page.
 The fifth table contains additional user information, including the device type used for accessing the website, the date of activity, and gender.

 I analysed the dataset using DBeaver, connected to a PostgreSQL database system.
-A report on Power BI can be found [here](https://github.com/umasreeakula/website_funnel_analysis/blob/main/Website%20Conversion%20Funnel.pbix).
+A Power BI report can be found [here](https://github.com/umasreeakula/website_funnel_analysis/blob/main/Website%20Conversion%20Funnel%20Analysis.pbix).

 ## Business Problem and Scenario